Winston shines, Bucs beat 49ers 27-9 to end 4-game skid

 INJURIES

 49ers: Played without injured WRs Pierre Garcon and Marquise Goodwin and RB Alfred Morris. ...
-S Jimmie Ward left the game in the first quarter with a forearm injury and did not return.
+S Jimmie Ward left the game in the first quarter with a broken forearm. ...
 S D.J.
 Reed (heel) left the game in the second half.

 Buccaneers: LB Lavonte David (knee) and S Justin Evans (toe) remained sidelined for the second straight week. ...
 T Demar Dotson limped off with a knee/hamstring problem late in the first half and did not return. ...
 CB Carlton Davis II (knee) was shaken up in the third quarter and sat out the remainder of the game. ...
 DE Jason Pierre-Paul (knee) left briefly before returning in the fourth quarter.